Assessing eligibility for Fares Allowance (FAA) for Youth Allowance (YA), Austudy and Pensioner Education Supplement (PES) 010-04060020

 4 |

 Check previous FAA payments in the same study year + Read more ...
-Check how many FAA payments the customer has claimed for this year by checking the:
+Determine how many FAA payments the customer has claimed for this year.
+Check the following screens:

 FAA can be approved and travel undertaken by a student before the start of their course, as long as the YA, Austudy or Pensioner Education Supplement (PES) is approved for the course in which the travel is required.
 The customer does not need to wait until their student payment is granted to undertake the travel.
-External students are entitled to one return journey during the study year between the educational provider and home to attend the institution for a compulsory on site component of the course.
-(Evidence from the institution is required).
-Is the customer entitled to another fare?
+External students are entitled to one return journey during the study year, between the educational provider and the student's permanent home, to attend the institution for a compulsory on site component of the course (evidence from the institution is required).
+Has the customer already been paid the maximum number of fares for the year?

 |